06/08/2017 0 Comments

 Hopefully, these tips will help you and your child cope with the loss of your pet.
 While it may be heartbreaking now, remember that the shock and pain will eventually fade, while the happy memories of your pet will always be with you.

-Feel free to contact our veterinary experts at Brimley-Lawrence Animal Clinic in Toronto for more tips on caring for your pets.
+Feel free to contact our veterinary experts at Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital in Toronto for more tips on caring for your pets.